Quick Summary

 8 | Example | A train moving south at an average speed of 50 km/h has a velocity of 50 km/h southward. | A bike accelerating from 0 m/s to 70 m/s with varying speeds will have an average speed calculated over the journey. |

 Grasping the speed and velocity difference can be challenging.
-Here’s a simple explanation with an example:
+Here’s an example to clarify the difference between speed and velocity example:

 Speed measures how fast an object is moving without considering its direction.
 For instance, if you’re driving on a highway, your speedometer might read 70 kilometres per hour (km/h).
 This number solely indicates how quickly you are travelling and does not include any information about the direction of motion.
 Speed is purely a scalar quantity that only accounts for magnitude.